What is Corporate Branding?

 Corporate branding works to keep all members of a company moving together.
 This is especially important for large companies and companies that are publicly traded.

 All decisions that affect the company also affect the brand.
 If your company has an established brand, you must protect it.
 Your customers and clients have certain expectations from your brand.
-If you do anything to counter these expectations, you run the risk of alienating and losing clients.
+If you do anything counter to these expectations, you run the risk of alienating and losing clients.

 Alternatively, if you consistently make decisions that mirror your brand and the brand’s core values, your customer base will grow.
 Also, your customers will likely become more infatuated with your corporate brand.
 You will turn them into brand advocates.